 Who decides what’s best for the child?

-Care arrangements for children under eighteen may simply be a verbal agreement between the parents.
+Care arrangements for children under eighteen may be a verbal agreement between the parents.
 It is, however, a good idea to put any verbal parenting agreement in writing as circumstances may change and a previously amicable arrangement can turn bitter overnight.

 What is a Parenting Plan?